garyexplains/oceantoo/README.md

 |0|1|0|0||
 |0|0|1|0||

+When generating random number sequences the bit that is shifted out (e.g. `0001` shifted right will shift out the `1`) is used to generate random bits which are used as random numbers (depending on how many bits are needed).

 ### 128 bit LFSR
 Oceantoo uses a 128-bit LFSR with the taps of 128, 127, 126, 121.
 Such an LFSR has a maximum cycle, meaning it will generate 340,282,366,920,938,463,463,374,607,431,768,211,455 unique numbers, with no repeats!!!

+### LFSR Weakness
+Given a sufficient amount of data there are ways to determine "crack" the LFSR and get its initial state and simulate the numbers it generates.
+The Berlekamp–Massey algorithm is an algorithm that will find the shortest linear feedback shift register (LFSR) for a given binary output sequence.

+To overcome this weakness there are various methods which can be used.
+One method is to use a multiplexed LFSR.
+These were first mentioned in the PhD thesis of S. M. Jennings in 1980.

+Multiplexed LFSRs and Shrinking generators use multiple LFSRs.
+In the case of the latter one LFSR controls how the other is used.
+So if you have LFSR1 and LFSR2, then when LSFR1 generates (by shifting) a 1, then the output is the shifted out bit of LFSR2.
+When LFSR1 is 0, the LFSR2 is shifted (and the carry bits applied) but the output isn't used.
+The algorithm then loops, until LFSR1 generates a 1, and so LFSR2 is used.

+Other variations include alternating between LFSR1 and LFSR2, etc.